thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 When testing is painful, that only occurs before a release, do not leave testing to the end.
 Testing is not a phase!
 But [*Build Quality In*](#build-quality-in) by adopting the [*Continuous Testing*](#continuous-testing) foundation, from the start.
 Having said that, even with *Continuous Testing*, testing can still be painful due to arduous setups to reach a state where testing can start, or a lack of observability to see what is happening inside the system, or bumping into permission issues.
 This requires [*Continuous Improvement*](#pursue-continuous-improvement-relentlessly) to remove all of these blockers.

 When releasing is laborious and distressing, shift from releasing once a year to biannually, to quarterly, to monthly, weekly, and eventually daily or even multiple times per day.
 This builds on the principle to [*Automate the Right Things*](#automate-the-right-things), and the practice of [*Deploying the Same Way to Every Environment*](#deploy-the-same-way-to-every-environment).

+At the same time, the chosen release cadence must be a business decision.
+Continuous Delivery has a dynamic success threshold.
+An organisation is said to be in a state of Continuous Delivery when its IT services have the required stability and throughput to satisfy market demand.
+If releasing monthly satisfies demand, we are in a state of Continuous Delivery.
+That does not mean that, internally, we should not produce Release Candidates daily.
+We definitely should, for every commit!

 When writing documentation is tedious, do it immediately when implementing the feature or the architectural change.
 Make the documentation, release notes, [runbooks](https://www.pagerduty.com/resources/automation/learn/what-is-a-runbook/), and [decision records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) part of the [Definition of Done](https://www.scrum.org/resources/what-definition-done).